 For long-haul flights, you’re typically allowed two carry-ons.

 Keep a camera, laptop, warm clothes, some books and a pen in it.
 And yes, whether it’s on your phone or a piece of paper, it’s always wise to carry a copy of your passport when traveling in case the worst should happen.
 Also, keep a charger/ adapter, which will be useful if you need to charge your appliances during your stopover.
 Keeping your own snacks will save you money on stopovers.
-And pack a mini kit with plasters, pain killers, hay fever medication, etc.; also include a toothbrush & paste for a refresh and chewing gum to help with the decent.
+And pack a mini kit with plasters, pain killers, hay fever medication, etc.; also include a toothbrush & paste for a refresh and chewing gum to help with the descent.

 Doctors recommend moving every three hours to prevent problems with blood circulation.
 So, get up and walk around.